 Choose well

 The best way to guarantee your dog is happy with the sitter is to take a great deal of time and care over choosing your sitter in the first place.
-Research carefully, and ask for recommendations – but do specify you only want sitters recommended whom your contacts have used – not just friends and family – then check qualifications, references and experience.
+Research carefully and ask for recommendations – but do specify that you only want sitters recommended to whom your contacts have used – not just friends and family – then check qualifications, references, and experience.
 Ascertain that the sitter will:

 If he’s happy with his sitter, you can relax knowing he’s safe and well – and enjoy your break.